 The refreshed SIPs 2022-2026 will provide the roadmaps to guide Hort Innovation’s investment of levies and Australian Government contributions, ensuring investment decisions are aligned with industry priorities.
-The SIP lays the foundation for decision making in levy investments and represents the balanced interest of the particular industry from which the levy is collected.
-The most important function of the SIP is to make sure that levy investment decisions align with industry priorities.
+The SIP lays the foundation for decision-making in levy investments and represents the balanced interest of the particular industry from which the levy is collected.
+The most important function of the SIPs is to make sure that levy investment decisions align with industry priorities.

 The Strategic Investment Plan refresh process

 During 2021, Hort Innovation has engaged with growers and industry stakeholders to develop a refreshed SIP for each levy-paying industry within the horticulture sector.
 Each refreshed SIP will lay the foundation for decision making in levy investments, representing a balanced view of stakeholders from within the industry, and will help Hort Innovation prioritise and implement relevant R&D, marketing and export needs over the next five years.

 The refreshed SIPs will provide the investment roadmap for horticulture that will contribute to the sustainable growth of the sector.
 These plans have been built from the foundations of the current SIPs and will:

 - Be harmonised across industries to identify opportunities for multi-industry investments across categories of supply, demand and extension to drive efficiencies with investment management